Vision v4.0.0

 Trust Model v1

-Keys are handled as opaque objects with explicit lifecycle management.
+Keys are handled as opaque objects with explicit lifecycle guidance.
 Randomness is drawn from the OS CSPRNG and only injectable for tests.
-KDFs surface parameters like iterations or memory cost but warn on weak settings.
-Padding and mode choices default to authenticated encryption.
-Configuration is limited to reduce foot-guns; unsafe options require deliberate flags.
+KDFs surface parameters and warn or fail on weak settings where checks exist.
+Authenticated encryption is preferred in examples.
+Unsafe options require deliberately named flags or helpers.